Glückel of Hameln: Book Six

 Book Six opens with a sense of deep regret.
 Glückel describes her second marriage as the "change in life [she] sought to avoid."
 She interprets her second marriage as a punishment for her sins, especially for not committing herself to God after Hayyim's death.
 She tells of her secret betrothal to Cerf Levy, a widower from Metz, which occurred in June 1699.
 She relates the story of King Jedijah from Araby to illustrate how even good intentions, such as her desire to protect her children by remarrying, can sometimes go terribly wrong.

 Although Glückel agrees to the marriage with the assurance that her new husband was a wise businessman who would offer her "nothing but abundance," she recalls her extreme hesitation.
 She details difficulties with both her new step-children and the Levy family's staff which included two manservants, two maids, and "numerous lackeys."
 Glückel describes how distraught she was after she learned her troubled son Loeb had died, expressing her grief with the story of King David and his son Absalom.
-Glückel ends Book Six expresses her fears for her family with a desperate plea for God's forgiveness: "May the Almighty God spare us and Israel from further evil, and in His great mercy and grace forgive us sinners all our debts, and lead us back to the Holy Land, that our eyes may see the rebuilding of Thy holy house and our glory restored!"
+Glückel ends Book Six by expressing her fears for her family with a desperate plea for God's forgiveness: "May the Almighty God spare us and Israel from further evil, and in His great mercy and grace forgive us sinners all our debts, and lead us back to the Holy Land, that our eyes may see the rebuilding of Thy holy house and our glory restored!"